reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 Big teams or enterprises with codebases across multiple programming languages and hundreds or even thousands of feature flags, there is no way around a feature management platform like LaunchDarkly.

-Here's an (incomplete) list of aspects to think about when deciding for a feature flagging solution for your context.
+Here's an (incomplete) list of aspects to think about when deciding for a feature flagging solution for your context:

 <style>
 .table td {